 If you’re scared of driving, you may experience a racing heart when you’re just sitting in the car.
-Fear of getting into a car accident, losing control of your vehicle, or even harming others can negatively affect your driving experience – and if you’re scared of driving, this can make it a lot harder for you to get your licence.
+Fear of getting into a motor vehicle accident, losing control of your vehicle, driving at night, or even harming others can negatively affect your driving experience.
+If you’re scared of driving, this significant fear can make it a lot harder for you to get your licence and enjoy everyday life.

 So, how can anxious drivers take control of their mental health and conquer driving anxiety?
-Here are a few tips.
+Here are a few tips to help you overcome driving anxiety and feel more confident behind the wheel.

 1. Start Small In Car Parks & Low-Traffic Areas